-- 13. No student may enrol in a module who does not have the pre-requisite(s) for that module save with the permission of the Head of the School concerned and of the Dean of the relevant Faculty. - 14.
-No full-time student may enrol for a 3000-level or above with fewer than 200 credits, including at least 40 at 2000-level.
+- 13. No student may enrol in a module who does not have the pre-requisite(s) for that module save with the permission of the Head of the School or delegated authority. - 14.
+No full-time student may enrol for a module at 3000 level or above with fewer than 200 credits, including at least 40 at 2000-level.
 Before taking modules at 3000 level or above as part of an Honours programme, a student must have gained at least 220 credits, including 80 at 2000 level, and met all other requirements specified in the Policy on Entry to Honours.
-A student on a General degree programme may not enrol in more than 60 credits in modules at 4000 level or above. - 15.
-Regular attendance (as set down in School Handbooks) is required from all students who wish to proceed in a module.
-Students who breach this requirement may be awarded 0X by the Board of Examiners and receive no credits for the module. - 16.
-No student who has been absent from a module for more than two consecutive weeks or more than 10 consecutive teaching days, or a total of 15 non-consecutive teaching days shall be permitted to continue in that module, save in exceptional circumstances and with the consent of the Dean of the relevant Faculty. - 17.
-A student who is absent from classes for a two-year period, may be required to reapply for admission and in such circumstances the Dean of the relevant Faculty will determine the amount and nature of the credit to be awarded in respect of any previous study. - 18.
-To gain a pass in a module a student must perform at, or above, the standard specified in the School Handbook for that module.
-A student who gains a pass in a module shall be awarded the credits for that module. - 19.
-The method of assessment for a module shall be by written or practical examination, coursework, dissertation or by a combination of these methods. - 20.
+A student on a General degree may not enrol in more than 60 credits in modules at 4000 level or above. - 15.
+Regular Attendance (which may be specified in detail in school handbooks) is required from all students who wish to proceed in a module.
+Students who breach this requirement may be awarded 0X by the module board and receive no credits for the module. - 16.
+No student who has been absent from a module for more than two consecutive weeks or more than 10 consecutive teaching days, or a total of 15 non-consecutive teaching days shall be permitted to continue in that module, save in exceptional circumstances and with the consent of the relevant Dean. - 17.
+A student who is absent from classes for a two-year period, may be required to reapply for admission and in such circumstances the relevant Dean will determine the amount and nature of the credit to be awarded in respect of any previous study. - 18.
+To gain a pass in a module a student must perform at, or above, the standard which may be specified in detail in the School Handbook for that module.
+A student who gains a pass in a module shall be awarded the credits for that module.

+- 19. The method of assessment for a module shall be by written or practical examination, coursework, dissertation or by a combination of these methods. - 20.
 There will be three diets of examinations in each academic year: one at the end of each semester, and one before the end of the session. - 21.
-Students enrolled in a module proceed to an end-of-semester assessment and (if unsuccessful in the assessment) to re-assessment subject to the two following requirements: - a. where the student has fulfilled the terms and conditions of attendance and submission of work required in the School Regulations; and - b. where the student has in the end-of-semester examination fulfilled the requirements laid down in the School Handbook. - 22.
-Students who fail re-assessment in a module are not eligible for a further re-assessment. - 23.
-Once a pass grade has been achieved in a module a student cannot re-register for the module.

-- 24. The Deans, with advice from the Curriculum Approvals Group, shall approve the modules which may be offered in the Faculty, and, for each module, shall determine: - a. the pre-requisites; - b. the method of assessment and re-assessment; and - c. the credits to be awarded to a student who passes the assessment.
+Students enrolled in a module proceed to an end-of-semester assessment and (if unsuccessful in the assessment) to re-assessment subject to the two following requirements: - a. where the student has fulfilled the terms and conditions of attendance and submission of work as defined in school handbooks; and - b. where the student has in the end-of-semester examination fulfilled the requirements which may be specified in detail in school handbooks. - 22.
+Students who fail re-assessment in a module are not eligible for a further re-assessment (other than as permitted under the Policy on S-Coding). - 23.
+Once a pass grade has been achieved in a module a student cannot re-register for the module. - 24.
+The relevant Dean, with advice from the Curriculum Approvals Group, shall approve the modules which may be offered in the Faculty, and, for each module, shall determine: - a. the pre-requisites; - b. the method of assessment and re-assessment; and - c. the credits to be awarded to a student who passes the assessment.